b-lukaszuk/haskell_luzne_zadanka/book1/ch13/README.md

 [Go to: Table of contents](#table-of-contents)

-The solutions are in the `BetterPalindromeDetector.hs` file
+The solutions are in the `betterPalindromeDetector/Main.hs` file

 Modify the code above so that it correctly recognizes the sentence "Madam I'm Adam" as palindrome.